jingkai27/hw-sinatra-saas-hangperson/docs/part_0_create_saas_app.md

 Modify `app.rb` to print a different message, and verify that the change is detected by refreshing your browser tab with the running app.
 Also before we move on you should commit your latest changes to git.

-Deploy to Google App Engine
+Using Google Cloud Build and Deploy to Google Cloud Run
 ---------------------------
 Google App Engine is a cloud platform-as-a-service (PaaS) where we can deploy our Sinatra (and later Rails) applications.
 If you don't have an account yet, go sign up at http://cloud.google.com.
 You'll need your login and password for the next step.

 Your gcloud CLI should have already been installed.
 If it is not the case, you can follow the [instructions](https://cloud.google.com/sdk/docs/quickstart).

 To begin, go to [GCloud console](https://console.cloud.google.com) and create a new project under your google account where GCloud credits have been applied.
 You can name the project `hangperson`.
+Make sure you **enable billing** for this project before you proceed.

 To initialize the google cloud sdk:
 ```bash